vmware-archive/app-manage/puppet/pivotal-pivotal_repo/README.md

-# Pivotal vFabric Package Repository Module for Puppet
+# Pivotal Package Repository Module for Puppet

-This README covers the initial release of the vFabric Package Repository module for puppet.
-This README assumes the reader has a basic understanding of puppet and vFabric Package Repository.
+This README covers the initial release of the Pivotal Package Repository module for puppet.
+This README assumes the reader has a basic understanding of puppet and Pivotal Package Repository.

 # About this module

-This module will install vFabric Package Repository to the target node(s).
-Use of this module requires acceptance of the End User License Agreement(EULA) located at http://www.vmware.com/download/eula/vfabric_app-platform_eula.html
+This module will install Pivotal Package Repository to the target node(s).
+Use of this module requires acceptance of the End User License Agreement(EULA) located at http://www.vmware.com/download/eula/fabric_app-platform_eula.html

-All other vFabric/Pivotal modules depend on this module for product installation.
+All other Pivotal modules depend on this module for product installation.

 # Before you begin